Care Quality Commission - CQC Rated GOOD

 Why do people choose to go into Health Care?
 How does it feel to spend everyday trying to do your best for patients and relatives in distress within the system we have and yet frequently being a target for criticism?
 Molly Case a nursing student successfully captures some of this in her poem:youtube video

-These will be every Wednesday from 8 to 10.30 AM and are for routine/urgent bloods requested on a letter/text or following an appointment with a clinician.
+Every Wednesday from 8 to 10.30 AM at RPC Clay Cross we provide a drop in blood clinic.
+These do not require an appointment and are for routine/urgent bloods requested on a letter/text or following an appointment with a clinician.

 PLEASE NOTE: - If you normally have bloods taken during an annual review for ongoing Long term conditions, your blood test will still be taken at your Pre LTC appointment and attending the drop in clinic is not necessary.

-The drop in clinic is for any blood tests that require repeating/ongoing monitoring (i.e quarterly bloods and requests from clinicians).
+The drop in clinic is for any blood tests that require repeat/ongoing monitoring (i.e quarterly bloods and requests from clinicians).

 Be aware that the these are first come first served and due to the nature of the clinic could result in a wait, the receptionist will advise you how many people are ahead of you when you arrive.